Kwisses/Unison/README.md

         # Verify and process audio msg
         if msg:
             self.process_msg(msg)
+            self.feedback = True
         else:
             self.feedback = False

 In essence, the program provides the user audio and visual feedback as to what the program is doing.
-It then listens to the audio input and then selects the appropriate action/response to the message (msg) it heard.
+It then listens to the audio input and then selects the appropriate action/response to the message it heard.

 ## Motivation
 Unison was developed as a response to the lack of voice command and response programs available to the visually impaired.
 This program aims to be an audio equivalent to the keyboard, mouse, and screen combination.
-In this way, we hope to develop software that improves the computer-using experience for the visually impaired.
+In this way, we hope to develop software that improves the computer user experience for the visually impaired.

 ## Installation
 1. Fork or download this repository to your local drive.